bearmug/erlang-pure-migrations/README.md

 ## FAQ
 ### Is it possible to have integration against custom version of PostgreSQL or MySQL?
 Sure!
-Please see simple steps below:
+Please follow these simple steps below:
-* for **local build** just amend related [PostgreSQL](Makefle#5) or [MySQL](Makefile#6) images references inside project Makefile.
+* for **local build** just amend related [PostgreSQL](Makefle#5) or [MySQL](Makefile#6) images references inside project Makefile and just run `make local`.
 * for your [CI](https://travis-ci.org/) build experiments please follow related Travis docs for [Postgres](https://docs.travis-ci.com/user/database-setup/#postgresql) or [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql) instructions.
-### Why tooling has no libraries integration out-of-the-box?
+### Why there are no integrations in production code?
-### Why migration scripts versioning model is so strict?
+Two main reasons:
+1. Library production code has no third-party dependencies at all.
+   Code becomes extremely lightweight and decoupled from particular implementation bottlenecks.
+User absolutely free to choose any implementation (maybe one of [validated ones](#live-integrations)) and it's version as well.
-### What is the reason for not implemented migration rollbacks?
+### What is the idea behind strict migration scripts numbering?
+The approach could be expressed as 2 rules:
+1. Each script name has a number prefix
+2. Numbers should start from 0 and increment strictly by 1 This model gives much more transparency for migrations sequence.
+And there is no chance to interlace migrations accidentally.
+Which is the case if multiple migrations are being developed and merged to default branch simultaneously.

 ## Live integrations
 ### PostgreSQL and [epgsql/epgsql](https://github.com/epgsql/epgsql)